magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 ### Sync after API configuration change

-(Known issue) If you have changed your API configuration, that is, changed your API Key or _SaaS Identifier+ (project / data space) and find that your catalog changes are no longer syncing, do the following:
+(Known issue) If you have changed your API configuration, which results in a change in your Data Space ID and find that your catalog changes are no longer syncing, do the following:

 1. Run the following queries to clear the export-related table:
     ```sql